-The character can use his mental powers to trace the minds of others nearby.
-When psi-track is used, the character immediately becomes aware of all the characters currently on the table, including those who are hidden, tracking down one in particular.
-This is a persistent power and the player must nominate one character for the psi-tracker to focus on.
-Whilst the power lasts, the psi-tracker is constantly aware of the targeted character's location and actions, and also becomes aware of any actions performed previously (ie, he'll know where he has been and what he has done).
+The character can use his mental powers to trace the minds a others nearby.
+When psi-track is used, the character immediate becomes aware of all the characters currently on the table including those who are hidden, tracking down one in particule.
+This is a persistent power and the player must nominate or character for the psi-tracker to focus on.
+Whilst the power last the psi-tracker is constantly aware of the targeted character location and actions, and also becomes aware of any action performed previously (ie, he'll know where he has been and who he has done).
 He loses contact with other characters immediately (ie, he'll be unaware of any actions performed subsequent to using the power).
-Note that it can only detect creatures with a living mind, and will also tell him if the character is daemonic, a psyker or has psychic equipment (such as a force weapon or daemonblade).
+Note that it can only detect creatures with living mind, and will also tell him if the character is daemonic, psyker or has psychic equipment (such as a force weapon or daemonblade).